benholmgren/personal-site/me.md

 ## Good Reading

-Here are a few pieces of writing that particularly resonated with me (with some recency bias):
+Here are a few pieces of writing that I am particularly fond of (with some recency bias):

 * Homo Deus, Yuval Noah Harari
 * In Search of the Mount Cleveland Five, Terry Kennedy